ravi97surya/fabzero/README.md

 repository cloning has been done with visual studio code. user name and user email id has been added in github for windows to auto sync codes and edits.
-Mentor has thought us to update images in source and update the same into github website. lunch break :rice_ball:      :fork_and_knife:              :bento:.
+Mentor has thought us to update images in source and update the same into github website. lunch break :rice_ball:      :fork_and_knife:              :bento:  :mushroom:.
-Inventory of Electronics particles and put in to boxes has guided by mentor. handson training on Vinyl Cutter and 3D printer.
+Inventory of Electronics particles and put in to boxes has guided by mentor. handson training on Vinyl Cutter and 3D printer :electric_plug:.
 Tea Break has taken :tea:.
 Installed software of 3D Wox Sindoh Software and 3D image has downloaded from thingiverse.com to print